AntonioRBLX/UI-Libs/MM2MainLibrary/README.md

 			Enabled = false; -- The thread will yield until key is validated Keys = {"key1","key2","key3"};
 			RememberKey = false; -- (Optional)
 			FileName = "Key"; -- The file the key the user entered will be saved to.
+Keep it unique to prevent other scripts from overwriting this file.
 			KeyTimeLimit = 86400; -- Set to 'math.huge' to remember forever
 			GrabKeyFromSite = false; -- (Optional)
 			RedirectURL = nil; -- The website the user will be redirected to for the key (eg. https://linkvertise.com)